 I got into about $30,000 in student loan debt after I graduated from college.
-It was half federal loans and half private loans.
+It was half federal loans and the other half was private loans.
 But it was all a complete surprise!
 I had no idea I had borrowed that much money each year that I was in college.
-I’d had a financial aid package that seem to “cover everything” – little did I know I was borrowing about $7,000 in debt each year that I was in school.
+I’d had a financial aid package that seemed to “cover everything” – little did I know I was borrowing about $7,000 in debt each year that I was in school.
 And that added up.

 What did it feel like to have that much debt?

 I felt helpless and shocked – I wasn’t quite sure how I’d ended up in so much debt.
 At the same time, I graduated from college with hardly any job prospects since we were in the middle of the recession.
 So the feeling of earning minimum wage with $30K looming over me was overwhelming.

 How long did it take you to pay it all off?

 I wanted to be really aggressive with my debt.
 I knew the sooner I paid it off, the more options I’d have with my money and more financial freedom I’d have in my life.
 It took me 3 years and 11 months to pay back $34,579 in student loans (that was the principle plus interest that accrued).

 What resources did you use to help you through this process?

 I did a combination of things to pay off my debt.
 I led a very frugal lifestyle and prioritized my debt as one of my top 3 financial goals in my life.
 Cutting back on spending and setting a budget was key, but I knew I also had to focus on the other side of the equation, too.
 I made sure to ask for raises and negotiated my salary every chance that I could.
 That was a huge boost to my debt repayment timeline.
 I also used Mint.com to track my debt repayment progress.
 Measuring my progress was a big motivator.

 Did you face any challenges along the way?